ucb-substrate/substrate2/docs/docusaurus/docs/schematics/scir.md

 When you write a schema, you can also specify which schemas it can be converted to.
 This allows you to elegantly encode portability in the type system.
 Since the SKY130 PDK supports simulations in ngspice and Spectre, we can declare that the SKY130 schema can be converted to both the ngspice and Spectre schemas.
-The specifics of this procedure will be detailed later on in this section.
+The specifics of this procedure will be detailed later on this page.

 ### Relationship to Substrate